CompBio-Lab/MESSI_manuscript/docs/report.md

 }

 \caption{Heatmap of mean AUC from 5 fold-CV.
 This heatmap represents the mean area under the curve score taken from a 5 fold cross validation evaluated for each method + dataset combination.
 Lighter color indicates better score or performance of the method.
 A mean AUC score > 0.7 is considered good.
 Dendograms indicates possibble relationship between two columns/rows.
-DIABLO, SGCCA and MOFA are fitting 2 components.}(\#fig:real-perf-plot)
+DIABLO, RGCCA and MOFA are fitting 2 components.}(\#fig:real-perf-plot)
 \end{figure}